devops329/devops/instruction/modules.md

 - 🚧 Lots of work to do
 - 🟢 Stephen has reviewed
 - 🔵 Stephen to review
-- 🟠 Lee to review
+- 🟠 Needs final review
 - ❌ We are probably going to drop this

 ## Getting started